What is a Ground Source Heat Pump System?

 Ground source heat pumps use electricity, which can be expensive to run, to pump water around the pipes but they generate heat from a renewable source.
 While they may require electricity, a well insulated ground source system will provide around 3-4 more kilowatts of energy for every kilowatt of electricity used.
 That equates to an efficiency of around 300%.

-They’re a very efficient way of heating your home and not only will you be making back the cost of the system in savings from your energy bills, you can receive government payments through the Renewable Heat Incentive (RHI).
+They're a very efficient way of heating your home and not only will you be making back the cost of the system in savings from your energy bills, you may also be able to apply for a government grant to help pay for it.

 While ground source heat pumps require little in the way of maintenance, it's important to keep an eye on how they're performing.
 The Ground Source Heat Pump Association states that safety checks aren't required and professional maintenance is only needed every 3-5 years.